VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

   -search.maxConcurrentRequests int
     	The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration (default 16)
   -search.maxQueryDuration duration
-    	The maximum duration for query execution (default 30s) -search.maxQueueDuration duration
+    	The maximum duration for query execution.
+It can be overridden on a per-query basis via 'timeout' query arg (default 30s)
+  -search.maxQueueDuration duration
     	The maximum time the search request waits for execution when -search.maxConcurrentRequests limit is reached; see also -search.maxQueryDuration (default 10s)
   -storage.minFreeDiskSpaceBytes size